 The implementation of the new exhibition project “Holodomor Genocide by the Language of Numbers” is intended to draw attention to the problem of various quantitative indicators of the genocide victims.
 The roots of this problem originate from the denial of the crime, concealment of archival sources and falsification of statistical materials by the authorities.
 The exhibition will speak with the visitor by the numbers of official Soviet statistics, including the results of the all-Union censuses (1926, repressed one in 1937, falsified one in 1939), by the words of the witnesses of the crime: those who survived, foreign journalists and diplomats, by the researches of Ukrainian and Moscow demographers, as well as numerous scientists – historians and demographers.

 The purposes of the exhibition are to tell about the current problem of establishing the number of people killed by famine in Ukraine; to highlight the evolution of approaches to the counting of the number of the Holodomor victims both in the retrospect of research and in modern interpretations of Ukrainian and foreign researchers; to draw the attention of the society to the fact that there is no person without memory and if it is impossible to name the name of each victim, at least it is necessary not forget about the total number of them.

-The author of the idea is the Candidate of Historical Sciences Olesia Stasiuk
+The author of the idea is Olesia Stasiuk, PhD in History.

-The curator of the exhibition, the developer of the scientific project is Nina Lapchynska
+The curator of the exhibition, the developer of the project is Nina Lapchynska.